The small intestine is a hollow tube that runs from the stomach to the large intestine (colon).

 People with lactose intolerance are unable to fully digest the sugar (lactose) in milk.
 As a result, they have diarrhea, gas and bloating after eating or drinking dairy products.
 The condition, which is also called lactose malabsorption, is usually harmless, but its symptoms can be uncomfortable.

-A deficiency of lactase — an enzyme produced in your small intestine — is usually responsible for lactose intolerance.
-Many people have low levels of lactase but are able to digest milk products without problems.
-If you're actually lactose intolerant, though, your lactase deficiency leads to symptoms after you eat dairy foods.
+Too little of an enzyme produced in your small intestine (lactase) is usually responsible for lactose intolerance.
+You can have low levels of lactase and still be able to digest milk products.
+But if your levels are too low you become lactose intolerant, leading to symptoms after you eat or drink dairy.

 Most people with lactose intolerance can manage the condition without having to give up all dairy foods.